hanznikkol/hanznikkol/README.md

 - 👀 I’m interested in creating apps or websites
 - 🌱 I’m currently learning things that might be needed in programming
 - 💞️ I’m looking to collaborate with those professionals for me to improve more
-- 📫 How to reach me: FB - Hanz Nikkol Babat Maas; Instagram - @hanznikkol
+- 📫 How to reach me: FB - Hanz Nikkol Babat Maas; Instagram - @iamnikkol_

 <!---
 hanznikkol/hanznikkol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.